Saunders Director, Robert H.Smith International Center for Jefferson Studiesaoshaughnessy@monticello.org

 Prefaces and Introductions

 Introduction to Part II: Economies, The Eighteenth Centuries: An Interdisciplinary Investigation, eds.
-David T. Gies and Cynthia Wall (University of Virginia Press, forthcoming).
+David T. Gies and Cynthia Wall (University of Virginia Press, 2018).

 Preface to the Italian edition of Jefferson’s Notes on the State of Virginia transl. by Pierangelo Castagneto (forthcoming 2014).